SushrutDhakal/moodglyphs-emoji-translator/README.md

 Setup installs all performance optimizations, downloads GoEmotions dataset (43K labeled Reddit comments), builds emoji bank (1816 emojis), and trains the emotion model.
 Takes 5-10 minutes.

-**All optimizations are always-on by default** - no configuration needed!

 **Test with your input:**
 ```bash